Please Stop Believing People Can Be Immune to STIs

 "Female condoms are actually better at protecting against things like HPV, etcetera, and that's because the female condom covers everything, including the labia and more," Duke said.

-Myth: We're all equally susceptible to STDs
+Myth: All people are equally susceptible to STIs and STDs

 A person's susceptibility to STDs varies based on a number of factors, but we have influence over them, Greenleaf said.